Menniti/api-spacex-backend/README.md

 - The solution provides big scale, something that postgres/mysql are not designed to handle
 - Glue Metastore, is the Hive metastore managed services from Amazon (Free)
 - Data saved directly on S3 bucket, so the costs of amount of data stored are very cheap comparing with SSD.
-- The ETLs, can be started directly from a image docker, allowing us to grow the ETLs and Schedule it with K8s
+- The ETLs, can be started directly from a image docker, allowing us to grow the ETLs and schedule it with K8s

 # Question 2-4